-With so many contracts being exchanged between parties every day, contract checklists are an important part of legal work.
-Although legal teams work through similar contracts repeatedly, it is important to have a structural and consistent approach to each process.
+Contract checklists are an essential part of legal work, with many contracts changing hands every day.
+Although legal teams work through similar agreements repeatedly, it is vital to have a structural and consistent approach to each process.

-Contract checklists may also differ for each contract type, as again, there will be alternating areas of focus.
-The terms and conditions may also require different clauses and terminology, so the contract checklist will need to reflect this.
+Contract checklists may also differ for each contract type, as there will be alternating focus areas.
+The terms and conditions may also require different clauses and terminology, so the contract checklist must reflect this.

 Why Are Contract Checklists Important?

-It is important to introduce contract checklists into the contract lifecycle, as it significantly reduces the likelihood of human error and therefore, legal or financial risk.
-They help to reduce miscommunication between the parties involved and also make it less likely that a breach will occur, as contracts that have been analysed using a checklist have increased accuracy and ambiguity is removed.
+is crucial to reduce legal or financial risk.
+They help reduce miscommunication between the parties involved and make it less likely that a breach will occur.
+A contract checklist can improve accuracy while removing ambiguity for the people working on the agreement.

-A contract checklist will cover the most important aspects of a contract for the business, ensuring that all relevant provisions are included and correct.
+A contract checklist will cover the most crucial aspects of a contract for the business, ensuring that all relevant provisions are correct.

 What Should I Include in My Contract Checklist?

-Before getting into the appropriate clauses and terminology that should always be included in a checklist (whether it’s for contract review or contract creation), it is important to first consider the following:
+Before getting into the appropriate clauses and terminology in a checklist (whether it’s for contract review or contract creation), it is important to consider the following:

 Parties and Purpose

-Ensure that the name (and addresses where relevant) of each individual or corporation involved in the contract is listed both in its full form and as a shortened version, which should be referred to throughout the agreement.
+Ensure each individual or corporation name (and addresses where relevant) is in the contract in full form and a shortened version, which should be referred to throughout the agreement.

 It should also be clear who will sign the contract on behalf of each organisation, their roles within the company, and why they are legally authorised to sign.
-Additionally, the type of company should be listed along with any trading name.
+The contract will include the type of company alongside the trading name.

-Usually, a credit check should be completed at this point to determine legitimacy.
+Usually, a credit check is part of the process to determine legitimacy.

-The primary purpose of the contract should be listed simply with minimal legal jargon, to ensure that all parties understand why the agreement is being completed.
-What is being provided should be transparent.
+The contract's primary purpose should be listed with minimal legal jargon to ensure that all parties understand why the agreement is being completed.

 - Entire Agreement

-This is an important clause that references all of the locations and documents that include information about a certain agreement.
-This is crucial to avoid any confusion or miscommunication at a later date.
+The entire agreement clause references all locations and documents that include information about a specific agreement.
+The clause is crucial to avoid any confusion or miscommunication at a later date.

-This should include triggers for payment and when the payments start from.
-Ideally this should be detailed in a full payment schedule.
-The contract should also list the currency, how often payments are made (for example, in a lump sum or instalments), and how they are sent/received (for example, via bank transfer).
+Payment terms include payment triggers and the start date of payments.
+Ideally, this should outline a full payment schedule.
+The contract should also list the currency, how often payments are made (for example, in a lump sum or instalments), and the payment method (for example, via bank transfer).

 Teams should also ensure that for the relevant contracts, commercial protection is detailed.

 Each contract should state the initial term, standard notice period and general termination provisions.
-Many typical contracts will range up to 12-months in length, but more bespoke agreements can be longer.
-A contract should also contain provisions on renewal and termination, detailing how these are arranged.
+Many contracts will range up to 12-months in length, but more bespoke agreements can be longer.
+A contract may describe the renewal and termination arrangements requirements between party's for full transparency.

 - Force Majeure

-Given the current global climate, including a force majeure clause is vital to describe how services or products should be delivered (or the compensation if this cannot be achieved) if there are delays or restrictions.
+Given the current global climate, including a force majeure clause is vital to describe the delivery of services or products (or the compensation if this cannot be achieved) if there are delays or restrictions in operations.

 - Data Protection

-All data regulations (e.g. GDPR) should be followed with respect to the location of the parties involved with the agreement.
-It should be clear who owns the data and what can be done with it.
-Additionally, details of any consent requirement should be included.
+All data regulations (e.g. GDPR) should consider the location of the parties involved within the agreement.
+It should be clear who owns the data and restrictions on the use of the data.
+Additionally, details of consent requirements should be available in the contract.

 - Intellectual Property

-The IP rights and the owners of a product, design or idea should be identified, along with the value that can be gained from any offered services.
-It needs to be clarified whether the terms change for any consultants vs. full time staff.
+The owner's IP rights of a product, design or idea should be identified, along with the creation of value from any services.
+A contract must clarify whether the terms change for any consultants vs. full-time staff.

-These should only be included in areas such as intellectual property, regulation compliance, confidentiality provisions, and loss/destruction of data.
+Indemnities are helpful in intellectual property, regulation compliance, confidentiality provisions, and loss/destruction of data.
 Any caveat indemnities should also only be reasonable costs for direct claims.

 - Limitation of Liability

-This should be a generic clause that identifies the liabilities if obligations or warranties are breached and if the indemnity was enforced.
-It should be limited to the amount of the contract and include any indemnity obligation.
+Limitation of liability is a clause for breach of obligations or warranties and the enforcement of indemnities.
+It should be limited to the contract amount and include any indemnity obligation.

-Any listed confidentiality needs to be mutual and should include descriptions of the information that is likely to be disclosed.
+Any listed confidentiality needs to be mutual and should include descriptions of the information likely to be disclosed.

-If carrying out a contract review, any variations to the contract need to be included along with the original.
-It should be in writing and signed by both parties.
-A variation by email, phone or in person is not legally applicable.
+All variations must include the original contract when carrying out a contract review, and it should be in writing and signed by both parties.
+A variation by email, phone, or in-person is not legally applicable.

 - Governing Law and Jurisdiction